CharlyReux/evolvable-by-design-research/experiments/crossover-developers-study/experimentation/statements/group-1.md

 - Service
   - TodoService contains the methods used to call the backend

 You will mainly have to modify the TodoService, and slightly the TodoListPage and the TodoList.

-TODO present the app more
+:warning: the TodoService needs to be implemented in a functionnal manner, each method returns the full list of todos TODO present the app more

 ### Procedure